The Faculty of Forestry offers two options for enrolment in the first year:

 The Land One program is limited to direct-entry students in their first-year of study in FRST.
 Students must be admitted to FRST in order to be eligible for the Land One cohort option.
 Students should consult the Admission section for details on applying to the Faculty of Forestry at UBC.
 As Land One integrates five courses, in addition to the Faculty’s admission requirements, students must meet the pre-requisites of these courses as listed below (or the equivalent in the students’ home curriculum):

-Students must submit a separate application for the Land One program, via an online application by May 31.
+Students must submit a separate application for the Land One program, via an online application.
 Students are required to submit a Letter of Intent (500 word maximum) addressing why they would like to join Land One.

 Additional information about the Land One cohort option and the application process are available on the Land One website.